 Volunteers recruited into the study will be part of a specific study group and these are outlined in the table over the page.
-Over the course of the study, all volunteers, except those in Groups 12 and 13, will undergo three malaria challenges with the same strain of Plamsodium vivax.
-Volunteers in Groups 12 and 13 will undergo a single challenge only.
+Over the course of the study, all volunteers, except those in Groups 15 and 16, will undergo three malaria challenges with the same strain of Plamsodium vivax.
+Volunteers in Groups 15 and 16 will undergo a single challenge only.
 Each time volunteers return to take part in another challenge, they will become part of a new group.
 For example, volunteers recruited into Group 6 for their first challenge, will become Group 7 when they take part in the second challenge and then Group 8 when they participate in the third and final challenge.
-VAC069A, which involved Groups 1-3, has already taken place.
+VAC069A, which involved Groups 1 to 3 and VAC069B, which involved Groups 4 and 6, have already taken place.